fun-redoc/mypersonalfinance/README.md

 No passwords should be stored.

 ### IN PROGRESS
-+ Deposit Edit: TagsEntity make already available Tags reusable, currently every new or edited tag is stored
++ wealth/stock search yfin api show result
++ sort/filter deposits
-+ Deposit Delete: Check if everathing OK, TagsEntity make already available Tags reusable, currently every new or edited tag is stored
++ Deposit Delete: Check if everything OK, TagsEntity make already available Tags reusable, currently every new or edited tag is stored

 ### DONE
 + register for passkey login with e-mail verification